A Brief History

 It was in the wake of the Watergate scandal in the early 1970s that the investigation of Dr. King, the intelligence operation known COINTELPRO, and other actions became public knowledge.
 The FBI’s domestic security work was radically reformed in light of the ensuing criticism.

 In the summer of 1979, the murder of 14-year-old Edward Hope Smith—who lived in a lower income housing project in Southwest Atlanta—marked the start of a string of killings known as the “Atlanta Child Murders.”
 Soon more children went missing and were found dead.
-Since all of the victims were African-American, racial tensions in the community began to rise as the death toll mounted; by the end of the year, 27 children and two adult men had been murdered.
+Since all of the victims were African-American, racial tensions in the community began to rise as the death toll mounted; by May 1981, some 29 children, teens, and young adults had been murdered.
 Meanwhile, the multi-agency task force created to investigate was pursuing every lead; in November 1980, the FBI was asked to assist.
 A break came when investigators set up a stake-out near a bridge where several bodies had been found; after hearing a splash, authorities followed a car that had slowly sped away and arrested the driver, a man named Wayne Williams.
-Further investigation—which included DNA testing—provided evidence that pointed to Williams as the serial killer.
+Further investigation—which included meticulous hair and fiber analysis—provided evidence that pointed to Williams as the serial killer.
 In February 1982, he was convicted of two of the murders.
 Authorities found enough evidence to suggest that Williams was responsible for at least 22 of the 29 deaths.

 The assassination of a federal appeals judge led to another major Atlanta Division investigation.
 On December 16, 1989, Judge Robert Vance opened a package, which exploded.
 He died immediately, and his wife was seriously injured.
 Other bombs followed.
 One unexploded bomb was intercepted and examined.
 The design struck a chord with a colleague in the ATF, who connected it to a man named Walter Leroy Moody.
 Moody had served time for bomb-making many years earlier and was known to bear a grudge.
 His ties to the victims suggested that Moody was bent on revenge; an extensive investigation, including a surreptitious recording of Moody talking to himself in jail, provided evidence of his guilt.
 Moody was later found guilty in both federal and state courts.